MohanSaiPandeti/SBI-nexus/README.md

 - Low customer engagement
 - Generic product recommendations

-## SBI NEXUS changes this paradigm.
+## SBI Nexus changes this paradigm.

 Instead of waiting for customers to ask,